For the protection of people and the environment

 Supply Chain Act – digital solutions support companies in ensuring the transparency of their supply chain

 With the introduction of the Act on Corporate Due Diligence Obligations in Supply Chains (German abbreviation LkSG; also known as the Supply Chain Act), companies will be obligated to adapt their processes along the entire value chain to the legal requirements in order to protect the environment and human rights.
-In terms of transparency, the implementation of these requirements is also an important component of a company’s corporate social responsibility (CSR) strategy.
-More and more consumers expect companies to act carefully and sustainably.
+The implementation of these requirements is also an important component of a company’s corporate social responsibility (CSR) strategy.
+Furthermore, more and more consumers expect companies to act carefully and sustainably.

-The German Act on Corporate Due Diligence Obligations in Supply Chains – also known as the Supply Chain Act – in force since January 1, 2023.
-It initially obliges companies based in Germany, and companies with a branch in Germany, (cf. sec.
-13d of the German Commercial Code; HGB) that employ more than 3,000 people to improve and document their processes along the entire supply chain.
-Currently, the Act on Corporate Due Diligence Obligations in Supply Chains affects about 900 companies in Germany.
-The legal regulations will be extended to companies with more than 1,000 employees from 2024.
-This would mean that a total of 4,800 German companies would be obligated to comply with the Supply Chain Act.
-The long-term goal is a European directive for which the German Supply Chain Act shall serve as a blueprint.
+The German Act on Corporate Due Diligence Obligations in Supply Chains (Lieferkettensorgfaltspflichtengesetz – LkSG), also known as the German Supply Chain Act, entered into force on January 1, 2023.
+It initially obliged companies that are based in Germany or have a branch office in Germany (cf. Section 13d of the German Commercial Code – HGB) and employ more than 3,000 people to improve and document their processes along the entire supply chain.
+On January 1, 2024, its scope extended to include companies with 1,000 or more employees.

 Environmental protection and human rights